sideeffects/HoudiniEngineSample/README.md

 ### Project Structure

 * HoudiniEngineManager - How to start/cleanup sessions, load HDAs and query parameters & attributes
-* HoudiniEngineGeometry - How to marshal geometry in and out of Houdini.
+* HoudiniEngineGeometry - How to marshal geometry in and out of Houdini
 * HoudiniEngineUtility - Utility functions for string conversion, fetching errors etc.
 * HDA/hexagona_lite.hda - Sample HDA for generating hexagonal terrain